Rebecca Petty: Career

 In January 2015, Petty proposed legislation before the House Judiciary Committee to allow families of murder victims to witness the executions of the convicted criminals so as to gain some closure to their grief.
 The legislation passed both houses and was soon signed into law by Republican Governor Asa Hutchinson.
 The next month Petty proposed legislation to allow executions in Arkansas by firing squad.

-Petty joined dozens of her fellow Republicans and two Democrats in co-sponsoring legislation in February 2015 submitted by Representative Lane Jean of Magnolia to reduce unemployment compensation benefits.
+In February 2015, Petty joined dozens of her fellow Republicans and two Democrats in co-sponsoring legislation submitted by Representative Lane Jean of Magnolia to reduce unemployment compensation benefits.
 The measure was signed into law by Governor Hutchinson.

 The same month, she supported House Bill 1228—sponsored by Bob Ballinger of Carroll County—which sought to prohibit government from imposing a burden on the free exercise of religion.
 The measure passed the House seventy-two to twenty.
 One of the opponents, Representative Camille Bennett, a former city attorney for Lonoke, Arkansas, called for a reworking of the legislation.
 Bennett claimed the Ballinger bill would establish a "type of religious litmus test" which could impact nearly any law under consideration by the legislature.
 The measure was subsequently passed by a large margin in the House and signed into law in revised form, SB 975, by Governor Hutchinson.

+Petty did not run for reelection in 2020 and left the Arkansas House in January 2021.

+Personal life

+Petty lists her religious affiliation as a non-denominational Christian.
+She is married to her third husband, William.
+She has two surviving daughters and two grandchildren.